-The rotary drum on the machine shall utilize carbide or diamond tipped tools at a maximum 8mm tooth spacing pattern and a minimum triple wrap configuration.
-The difference in height from the top of any ridge to the bottom of the groove adjacent to that ridge shall not exceed 1⁄4 inch.
-The cutting tools on the rotary drum shall be continually maintained and shall be replaced as warranted to provide a uniform milled pavement texture.
+The rotary drum on the machine shall be a minimum of 7 feet in width and utilize carbide tipped tools at a maximum 8mm tooth spacing pattern and a minimum triple wrap configuration.
+The difference in height from the top of any ridge to the bottom of the groove adjacent to that ridge shall not exceed 1⁄2 inch.
+The carbide tipped tools on the rotary drum shall be continually maintained and shall be replaced as warranted to provide a uniform milled pavement texture.
 The forward operating speed shall be limited to a maximum speed of 50 feet per minute (fpm).
 The limited speed is not to be calculated on an average basis over time but shall be the actual limitation at any moment during the milling operation.

 The track pads that the machine travel on shall all be of a uniform thickness equal to or exceeding the manufacturers recommendations.
-A copy of the manufacturers' recommendations shall be provided to the resident upon request.
+A copy of the manufacturer's recommendations shall be provided to the resident upon request.